You are viewing this course for September start 2024

 In your first year you will be introduced to:

 In your second and third year, you will undertake:

-- Our software development life cycle module.
-This module will allow you to take a role which exists in the industry i.e. project manager, designer etc, you will be required to produce a working software product, following best current industrial practice at every stage.
+- our software development life cycle module which will allow you to take a role which exists in the industry i.e. project manager, designer etc. and you will be required to produce a working software product, following best current industrial practice at every stage

-- A range of further electives to specialise in areas of your choice
+- further exciting elective modules to specialise in areas of your choice.

 How will I be taught?